modm-io/modm/tools/build_script_generator/module.md

 ```

 !!! warning "Be careful attaching to a running target"
-    Due to the OpenOCD implementation, the target is halted for a very short
+    The OpenOCD implementation halts the target at least while the device's
-    period of time, while the device's debug peripheral is initialized.
+    debug peripheral is initialized.
+Only connect to systems that cannot create
-    This time is dependent on the debug adapter and may range from just a few
+    any damage while being halted!
+For example halting motor controllers may
-    milliseconds to hundreds.
-Make sure your hardware can handle that!
+    result in literal burning motors!!

 ## Using AvrDude